Scifabric/pybossa/doc/user/create-application-tutorial.rst

 In this case we use the short name or slug to identify for which application we want the tasks.
-If the application is in the system, the function will call the method **getBatches** to obtain all the available batches for the application.
+If the application is in the system, the function will call the method **getTask** to obtain all the available tasks for the application.

-.. js:function:: getBatches(app_id)
+.. js:function:: getTask(app_id)

    :param integer app_id: Application ID

-getBatches obtains all the available batches in the system (for the moment it is not possible get all the batches for a given application via the API), and then checks which ones belong to FlickrPerson.
-The method uses the simplest approach and choses randomly one of the available batches, and calls the next function to get all the tasks associated to that batch: **getTask**.

-.. js:function:: getTask(app_id, batch_id)

-   :param integer app_id: Application ID
-   :param integer batch_id: Batch ID

-getTask will obtain all the available tasks in the system (as in the previous step, for the moment is not possible to get the task for a given batch or app ID via the API) and selects those ones that belong to the batch.
+getTask will obtain all the available tasks in the system (as in the previous step, for the moment it is not possible to get the task for a given app ID via the API) and selects those ones that belong to the application.
 Then, it choses one randomly and fills in the HTML skeleton with the available information of the task:

-  * the Batch ID and
   * the Task ID